Meridian Streetscape Project

 In 2019, the City adopted a Downtown Economic Development Plan which is part of the City’s ongoing efforts to promote economic development and downtown revitalization.
 It identifies focus areas, strategies and action steps for the City and key partners to implement our community's vision for the downtown and to strengthen and grow its economy.
 Strategies related to this project include improving walkability and creating a strong downtown identify and great experiences for residents and visitors.

 Common examples of streetscapes include public sidewalks, street trees, plants, vegetation, public art, curb extensions, street benches, and traffic calming devices that promote and enhance community livability.
-The City and its consultant (MIG, Inc.) are the process of researching and identifying streetscape opportunities that will become part of the Plan.
+The City and its consultant (MIG, Inc.) are currently in the process of researching and identifying streetscape opportunities that will become part of the Plan.

 What are streetscapes?